 During the learning event, the commitment towards improving the livelihoods, seed and food security in the communities we work was clear as we dove into various aspects of our work around smallholder farmer seed producing and marketing.
 Learning and reflecting on our achievements and challenges to date, not only were we able to exchange experiences, but we were also able articulate what our focus should be going forward.
 In doing so, although we acknowledged that context specificities exist, there was a collective agreement that the seed and food security of smallholder farmers and their communities should remain at the center of efforts to diversify livelihood opportunities through seed production and marketing.
 While as a program we work on agrobiodiversity, equally important is effecting social change as we support smallholder farmers take intentional steps towards becoming climate resilient communities that are seed and food secure.
 SD=HS in this regard can and should become a catalyst for transformative change as our communities grapple with climatic and economic shocks that adversely impact their seed and food security.

 I am excited to explore the next steps as we continue to empower smallholder farmers across communities and countries to diversify their livelihoods in the context of pursing seed and food security!

-For more information on the event, keep an eye on our website for the workshop report we will be sharing shortly.
+For more information on the event, download the workshop report below.